National and International Perspectives and Response to Existing and Emerging Trends

 - Read The Washington Post article Foreign hackers targeted U.S. Water plan in apparent malicious cyber attack, experts say

-- Read Brussels International Center’s (BIS) New Terrorism and the Use of Electronic Jihad (March, 2021) [see attached file]
+- Read Brussels International Center’s (BIS) New Terrorism and the Use of Electronic Jihad_1 (March, 2021)

 - Review the most recent incidents reported by the Center for Strategic & International Studies (CSIS)